Department of Economics

 1

-Semester credit hours for ACC 2013 and MS 3043 may be counted towards the Support Work requirement, as part of the Common Body of Knowledge.
+Semester credit hours for ACC 2013 and MS 3043 may be counted toward the Support Work requirement, as part of the Common Body of Knowledge.

 2

-Semester credit hours of ECO courses may be counted towards the Major requirement.
+Semester credit hours of ECO courses may be counted toward the Major requirement.

 3

-Semester credit hours for ECO 3123 are counted towards the Major requirement.
+Semester credit hours for ECO 3123 are counted toward the Major requirement.

 Course Sequence Guide for B.B.A.
 Degree in Economics